TheBookOfDale/thebookofdale.github.io/_tabs/home.md

 - Steward MES, ERP, and timekeeping platforms with precision
 - Enable teams through training, integration, and clear communication
 - Refine mission, values, and vision to reflect evolving responsibilities

-This is a test below the feature row.